 - By default, App Engine caches static content such as images for up to 10 minutes.
 If you have sensitive static content, you should override this by setting the default expiration time to 0.
 Following are links to information about how to set the default expiration time for specific languages:

 Securing your app

-To properly secure your app, you must use signed headers for App Engine flexible environment Beta, Compute Engine, and Container Engine applications.
+To properly secure your app, you must use signed headers for App Engine flexible environment Beta, Compute Engine, and Kubernetes Engine applications.
 Signed headers aren't supported for App Engine standard environment applications.
 Instead, those applications should use the approach described in getting the user's identity.
 Read about how to secure your app with signed headers.

 Configuring your firewall